Keynote Speakers

 Jeffery Williams

-Jeff is the Teacher Leader in Residence at The Ohio State University.
+Jeff is the Teacher Leader in Residence at St. Mary’s University, California.
 He is the author of more than 120 children’s books in English and in Spanish with Hameray’s Fables and the Real-World Series.
 He writes paired books which include traditional tales/fables with related non-fiction books.
 Jeff has co-authored a book from NCTE and has written articles in numerous professional journals.